awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-enable-ssh-connections.md

      + [Install SSM Agent for a Hybrid Environment \(Windows\)](sysman-install-managed-win.md)
      + [Install SSM Agent for a Hybrid Environment \(Linux\)](sysman-install-managed-linux.md) **Note**
 To use Session Manager with on\-premises servers and virtual machines \(VMs\) that you activated as managed instances, you must use the Advanced\-Instances Tier\.
-For more information about advanced instances, see [\(Optional\) Enable the Advanced\-Instances Tier](systems-manager-managedinstances-advanced.md)\.
+For more information about advanced instances, see [Enabling the Advanced\-Instances Tier](systems-manager-managedinstances-advanced.md)\.

 1. On the local machine from which you want to connect to a managed instance using SSH, do the following:
    + Ensure that version 1\.1\.23\.0 or later of the Session Manager plugin is installed\.